 All of this makes an impact on being able to walk day in and day out.

 As for us, we still packed very minimally.
 One pair of breeches, a few shirts, rain gear, boots and one trusty pair of crocs.
 One of my top priorities (besides the horses of course) was being able to eat well.
 All of us siblings were raised vegetarian, and my sister and I are now vegan.
 I strongly believe in fuelling my body with good food that will keep me strong.
 Especially on a trip like this when were are CONSTANTLY hungry, it’s important we nourish our bodies for the long run.
 I also love cooking, and never once took our camper stove, cooler, pantry & array of spices for granted!
 There’s nothing better than coming home to a huge veggie, tofu salad after walking 40km.

 In 2017 it seemed to rain more than it was sunny.
 It felt like we were constantly pruned.
-This year, we’ve had more nice days, but when it storms, it really storms!
+This year as we rode across Canada by horse, we’ve had more nice days, but when it storms, it really storms!
 We have been caught in rain, hail, thunder, and lightening.
 We’ve quite literally outrun the eyes of storms.
 If we had to climb into a tent after being soaked through, I think I might have given up in Manitoba.
 But having a van to climb in to and dry off helped make everything okay again.

 Living in a van as not only three adults but siblings for that matter has had its challenges.